nus-cs2103-AY2021S2/tp/docs/team/yienyoong.md

 ## Project: Vax@NUS

 Vax@NUS is a one stop management app to efficiently track and schedule COVID-19 vaccinations for NUS students.
 It is a desktop app optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, Vax@NUS can get your appointment management tasks done faster than traditional GUI apps.

 Given below are my contributions to the project.